AlexandreDecan/sismic/docs/format.rst

 The following sections detail the Python structure of a statechart.

-The module :py:mod:`pyss.model` contains several classes and mixins to define states, transitions and events.
-Apart from :py:class:`~pyss.model.StateMixin`, :py:class:`~pyss.model.ActionStateMixin`, :py:class:`~pyss.model.TransitionStateMixin`, and :py:class:`~pyss.model.CompositeStateMixin`, it defines:
+The module :py:mod:`sismic.model` contains several classes and mixins to define states, transitions and events.
+Apart from :py:class:`~sismic.model.StateMixin`, :py:class:`~sismic.model.ActionStateMixin`, :py:class:`~sismic.model.TransitionStateMixin`, and :py:class:`~sismic.model.CompositeStateMixin`, it defines:

-.. automodule:: pyss.model
+.. automodule:: sismic.model
     :members: Event, Transition, BasicState, CompoundState, OrthogonalState, HistoryState, FinalState, StateChart
     :member-order: bysource

-Consider the source of :py:mod:`pyss.io` as an example of how to construct a statechart using :py:mod:`pyss.model`.
+Consider the source of :py:mod:`sismic.io` as an example of how to construct a statechart using :py:mod:`sismic.model`.